 - 2) Rudd Ltd. has a passive investment in Burke Ltd. Rudd has elected to treat Burke as a fair value through other comprehensive income (FVTOCI) investment under IFRS 9 Financial Instruments.
-Which of the following statements is true? - A) Dividends from Burke are reported as other comprehensive income in Rudd's Statement of Comprehensive Income (SCI) - B) Dividends from Burke are reported as a separate component of Rudd's shareholders' equity. - C) Year to year changes in the fair value of the Investment in Burke are reported as net income in Rudd's SCI. - D) Fair value accumulated gains and losses in the Investment in Burke should be reported as a separate component in Rudd's shareholders' equity.
+Which of the following statements is true? - A) Dividends from Burke are reported as other comprehensive income in Rudd's statement of comprehensive income (SCI). - B) Dividends from Burke are reported as a line item on Rudd's statement of financial position. - C) Year-to-year changes in the fair value of the investment in Burke are reported as net income in Rudd's SCI. - D) Accumulated gains and losses in the fair value of investment in Burke should be reported as a separate component in Rudd's shareholders' equity on the statement of financial position.